risvh/miniOneLifeCompile/README.md

 Minimal scripts to compile 2HOL/OHOL client, server and editor

-## TLDR Usage
+## TLDR usage

-Get WSL (Windows Subsystem for Linux) by enabling it in "Apps & features", and then in the WSL shell run the line below to compile and start the game client:
+Get WSL (Windows Subsystem for Linux) by enabling it in "Apps & features".

+In the WSL shell run the line below to compile and start the game client:

 ```bash
 ./buildFromScratch.sh
 ```

-## Compiling the Server
+## To compile the Server:

 ```bash
 ./cleanOldBuildsAndCaches.sh
 ./server.sh
 ```

-## Compiling the Editor
+## To compile the Editor:

 ```bash
 ./cleanOldBuildsAndCaches.sh